holgerlembke/SOLUM-ST-GR29000/README.md

 # I want to show pictures on an epaper device via MS Windows.

-## We need to flash the cc2531 and the epaper device
+## We need to flash the cc2531 and the epaper device.

-### Target tools:
+### Target hardware:
  * one cc2531 usb dongle

  * one SOLUM ST-GR29000 2,9" 128x296 pixel bwr (black-white-red)

 ### For flashing:
  * one or two (two is more convinient) esp8266 boards.
-I choosed the Wemos D1 Mini, because I have a ton of them.
+I chose the Wemos D1 Mini, because I have a ton of them.

  * some 2 mm 2 row female depont headers.
    It works with single row headers and some bending.
 It works with direct soldering but is not nice at all.

  * some wires, soldering tools, first aid box

-* the universal wisdom tip
-   Get yourself a number of "Maxibriefkartons" 350 x 250 x 50 mm or "Klappdeckelkarton" 200 x 150 x 100 mm.
+ * the universal wisdom tip: Get yourself a number of "Maxibriefkartons" 350 x 250 x 50 mm or "Klappdeckelkarton" 200 x 150 x 100 mm.
 They are cheap and great for storing your projects vertically.